Display Tools

 Zoom

-Use the following tools to zoom in or out of the display.
+Use the following methods to zoom in or out of the display:

 You can also use the scroll wheel on your mouse to zoom in or out of the display.
-Hold down the Shift key while scrolling for a faster zoom.
-Hold down the Ctrl key while scrolling for a slower zoom.
+Press and hold the Shift key while scrolling for a faster zoom.
+Press and hold the Ctrl key while scrolling for a slower zoom.

 See Working with Raster Layers for descriptions of other related zoom tools.